MileHacker Logo

 Safety Concerns

-Cyclists should be aware of traffic, watch for potholes, and be careful about streetcar tracks (tires can become caught).
+Cyclists should watch out for traffic, watch for potholes, and be careful about streetcar tracks (tires can become caught).

 Prioritize defensive riding and adherence to traffic laws.